 Would you trust someone who wasn’t confident in themself or their abilities?
 Do you want the contractor who’s passionate and excited about building your new deck, or the guy who will “try his best” and “hope it turns out well”?

-Last Wednesday, I was filming a TV special (announcement soon!).
+Last Wednesday, I was filming a TV special.
 I took a client out and because I wanted to make sure everything went perfectly, I played it safe.

 Thankfully, I made sure he did great and I helped him get the number of the first girl he talked to.
 I, on the other hand, was not making much of a connection with anyone.

 That Friday, I went out to a bar with another client on a typical night out.
 No cameras, no pressure to perform, just me being me.
-The difference in responses from girls was incredible and it reminded me that…
+The difference in responses from girls was incredible.

 - Playing it “safe” is often playing it wrong.
 Safe is boring and predictable.